 The interface allows you to test your server from the outside, simulating the minimum requirements for the protocol to verify your ports are properly mapped on your router / firewall.
 It can detect many common situations, and suggest the appropriate fix.
 It detects when the wrong protocol is used, port is mapped to the wrong place, a firewall simply blocked the connection, and more.

 Groups and Inheritance

-Users can inherit settings from the group they belong to (default), or they can be set to inherit an individual settings from any other user or group.
+Users can inherit settings from the group they belong to (default), or they can be set to inherit an individual setting from any other user or group.
 Inheritance can be layered so that each higher layer overrides values from the lower layer allowing you to combine inheritance in complex scenarios.

 This includes SSL WebDAV serving as well.
 This means you can mount your CrushFTP server directly in the Finder as another drive and work off of it.
 The finder supports download only for FTP, but supports everything for WebDAV!

 You have full control to customize the web interface.
 You can customize the colors, fonts, logos, etc. Additionally using jQuery, you can further manipulate and customize the WebInterface in infinite possibilities.